vasagle-gleblu/Element34/Element34/ReadMe.md

 ## Project Overview

 Selenium WebDriver is a tool used for automating web-based application testing.
-However, the module leaves you with a bare bones API with no means of loading in test data or recording basic results.
+However, the module leaves you with a bare bones API with no means of loading in test data or recording basic results in a report.
 This project is meant to bridge that gap by providing such a complementary framework to WebDriver in C#.

 ## Features

-List the key features of your project.
-Use bullet points to make it easy to read.
+With a focus on practicality, and scripting-centric design, this package integrates a range of features to elevate your scripting and deliver results.

+- Integrated Test Data Loading Solution including support for:
+	- Excel files (XLS/XLSX)
+	- Comma Separated Value files (CSV)
+	- Access database files (MDB/ACCDB)
+	- MS-SQL Server
+	- Other databases?
+- Integrated Desktop Video Recording
+- Integration of WebDrivers for the following browsers:
+	- Google Chrome
-- Feature 1
+	- Mozilla Firefox
-- Feature 2
+	- Microsoft Edge
+	- Microsoft Internet Explorer
-- ...
+- Something, something...

 ## Getting Started

-Explain how to get started with your project.
-This should include information about prerequisites, installation, and any initial setup that users need to perform.
+To get started you should clone the code from GitHub and download the required NuGet packages.

 ### Prerequisites
+- .NET Framework 4.8.1
+- other platforms?

 #### NuGet Packages:
 - DotNetSeleniumExtras.WaitHelpers by SeleniumExtras.WaitHelpers: This package provides an implementation of the ExpectedConditions class for use with WebDriverWait in .NET, replacing the implementation originally provided by the Selenium project.